sandbender/kragle_docs/Full_Example_API.md

 ...     u'state': {u'input': {}, u'output': {}}}
 >>>
 ```

+_For those who are interested in the schema for a Block, it is currently available here: [Block Type Schema](https://raw.githubusercontent.com/sandbender/json_schema/master/block_type.json)._

 We've specified that our block should have one action, which makes the POST request to the appropriate HipChat api endpoint.
 We've also specified a body for the request which is a mix of static content and data which will come from the input to this block.
 You'll also notice that there is an 'auth_token' parameter to the HipChat url (for their auth), whose value also comes from what will be the input to this block, and we specified an explicit Content-Type header since we're using a 'form style' url-encoded values.